 anesthesia in which a local anesthetic is injected

-near the spinal cord and nerve roots to block sensations of pain from an entire
+near the spinal cord and nerve roots.
+It blocks pain from an entire

-region of the body, such as the abdomen, the hips, the legs, or the pelvis.
-Epidural and spinal anesthesia are used primarily for
+region of the body, such as the belly, the hips, the legs, or the pelvis.
+Epidural and spinal anesthesia are used mainly for

-surgery of the lower abdomen and the legs.
-Epidural anesthesia is frequently
+surgery of the lower belly and the legs.
+Epidural anesthesia is often